krishaamer/green-filter-research/research/literature/fintech.md

 -   Money connects all industries.
 People want to shop, save, invest sustainably - how to do it?

--   Anon. (n.d.al) Taxonomy of sustainable activities in the UK
+-   Anon. (n.d.ak) Taxonomy of sustainable activities in the UK

 -   Anon.
 (2023n)